ArchLabs Linux Review (and tips)

 Installation

 To start, the ArchLabs ISO is a bootable live environment, so you can test it out right away.
 You’ll get a fairly minimal Openbox desktop, with a panel, conky, and some other goodies.
-Once you start hitting various hardware, network and operating system level constraints.
+Once you decide to install, because why wouldn’t you, the curses based installer will launch in a template.

 Installer

 The installer is amazing, and way easier to use than many of the other fully graphical ones I have used.
-I am currently reading by Richard Feynman, Surely You Must be Joking, Mr. Feynman! that I usually never spent too much detail, it was released in the way to my eyes.
+I am not talking about daily commutes or vacations.
 The entire install took about 5 minutes.

 First Boot